tsmx/secure-config/README.md

 In versions before 2.x, secure-config directly exported the configuration object when requiring in the module.
 To add more flexibility and being able to provide new features, this was changed in the 2.x versions.
 The module now exports a function which can receive additional [options](#options).

-Since there's a full backward compatibility, all you have to do in your code using version 1.x so far is to invoke the function by adding a set of parenthesis.
+Since there's a full backward compatibility, all you have to do in your existing code using version 1.x so far is to invoke the function by adding a set of parenthesis.

 ```js
 // version 1.x - requiring in without any function call